- Community Services

 U.S. Department of Housing & Urban Development (HUD)

 City residents can obtain information on all types of housing programs directly from HUD.
 HUD's website can provide information including purchasing HUD homes, renting, relocation, foreclosures, evictions, homeless, fair housing, consumer information and complaints and much more.
 The local office is located in downtown Miami.
-To learn more about HUD, visit their website.
+To learn more, visit the HUD website.

 The Recovery Treatment Center's resources below intend to educate individuals on alcohol awareness month, and equip them with the knowledge on how to get help if they are struggling:

 - Depression & Substance Abuse - Article explaining the different types of depression and how substance abuse can affect those already struggling with depression.

 - Co-Occurring Disorder and Dual Diagnosis Treatment Centers - A medically reviewed article explaining what a co-occurring disorder is and how it can be treated.